 How To Use Function Keys Without Pressing Fn Key [Windows 10]

-There are two methods that you can apply to use the function keys without pressing the Fn key on your Windows laptop.
+There are 2 methods that you can apply to use the function keys without pressing the Fn key on your Windows laptop.

 1) Make Use Of The Keyboard Shotcut